-18. CAPITAL CONTRIBUTION TOWARDS FRIDESWIDE SQUARE
+24. CAPITAL CONTRIBUTION TOWARDS FRIDESWIDE SQUARE

-The Head of City Development submitted a report (previously circulated, now appended) which detailed a request to make a financial contribution to Oxfordshire County Council towards the work to transform Frideswide Square.
+The Head of City Development submitted a report along with an extract from the minutes of the City Executive Board held on 3rd July 2014(previously circulated, now appended) The report detailed a request to make a financial contribution to Oxfordshire County Council towards the work to transform Frideswide Square.